 This step is performed by checking the relevant ECC study reports and ETSI System Reference Documents to identify if a specific technical or usage scenario is assumed.
-For example Duty Cycle is usually constructed of a Duty Cycle and an activity factor not visible true the DC figure given in the technical characteristic.
+For example Duty Cycle as given in the technical characteristics is usually constructed of a Duty Cycle and an activity factor which is not always visible.
 Also a very specific antenna system may be a key part of the application.

-If "application category" = description of typical use or typical values of the technical characteristics (A)

-OR

-If "application" = other usage restriction or a more detailed description of the technical requirements (B) = go to Step 2

 Step 2 "other usage restrictions"

-If the application category is removed does the existing usage restriction/condition properly describe what is removed or is it possible to construct such a usage restriction/condition?
-If this is the case the application category may be removed.
+If the application category is removed, does the existing usage restriction/condition properly describe what is removed or is it possible to construct such a usage restriction/condition?

 If this is not the case the application category has to be maintained and a justification has to be provided.
 It may however be possible to make the category more general by adding as much as possible usage restriction/condition